durandaltheta/hermesconcurrencyengine/README.md

 Coroutines can use the following API to start/check/cancel timers:
 ```
 /**
+ @brief optionally ensure the timer service thread is running

+ If this function is not called, the timer service thread will not be
+ started until the first call to `hce::timer::start()`, potentially
+ introducing a slight delay.
+Call this early to prepare and launch the
+ thread.
+ */
+void hce::timer::init();

+/**
  @brief start a timer

  A simplification for calling hce::timer::service::get().start().